Copyrights and Permissions

 Editors/Authors who publish in Bentham eBooks will transfer copyright to their work to BSP.
 Authors, who choose to have their work published as open access in Bentham eBook, retain exclusive copyright to their work.
-All Open Access ebooks/chapters are licensed under the terms of the Creative Commons Attribution non-commercial License (creativecommons.org/licenses/by-nc/3.0/) which permits unrestricted, non-commercial use, distribution and reproduction in any medium, providing that the work is properly cited.
+All Open Access eBooks/chapters are published under a Creative Commons License CC-BY 4.0.
+Further details may be found here: https://creativecommons.org/licenses/by/4.0/legalcode.

 Submission of an eBook/chapter implies that all editors/authors have read and agreed to the content of the Copyright Letter (Terms and Conditions) and Publishing agreement.
 It is a condition of publication that eBooks/chapters submitted to Bentham eBooks have not been published and will not be simultaneously submitted or published elsewhere.
 Plagiarism is strictly forbidden, and by submitting the eBook/chapter for publication the editors/authors agree that the publishers have the legal right to take appropriate action against the editors/authors, if plagiarism or fabricated information is discovered.
 Once the eBook/Chapter is submitted to the publisher, it cannot be withdrawn at any stage prior to its publication.